Aluminium vs Steel Front Doors: Which is Best in 2026?

 Aluminium front doors

-High-end aluminium front doors like Schuco's AD UP systems and bespoke Cortizo entrance configurations achieve PAS 24:2022 certification as standard.
+High-end aluminium front doors like Schuco Front Doors and Cortizo Millennium Plus 70 / 80 Door achieve PAS 24:2022 certification as standard.
 Multi-point locking is standard.
 Upgrades to Secured by Design accreditation require specific hardware and glass combinations that your installer should specify up-front.

 Typical aluminium door security spec: - PAS 24:2022 certified as standard - 3-star TS007 cylinder (anti-snap, anti-drill, anti-bump) - Multi-point hook-bolt locking (typically 5 points) - Laminated inner glass pane - Reinforced threshold with no external screws